-Who needs a beach when you have over 25 easily accessible pools just waiting for you to cannon-ball right in?
+Who needs a beach when you have over 22 easily accessible pools just waiting for you to cannon-ball right in?
 Here in Madrid, we gotta learn how to make do with the lack of sandy shores.
 But that is no problem considering the number of sport facilities with public pools located all throughout the city.
 Whether you’re looking for just a simple and relaxing dip in the pool, or an afternoon of outdoor sports before rinsing all that hard-earned sweat with some glorified chlorine water… we are here to help.
-Check out this list of local recreational pools you can splash into, and your wallet won’t hate you either!
+If you’re willing to make a two hour trek, then check out some of the natural pools that surround Madrid.
+Indoor swimming more your style?
+Then check out this article about indoor pools across Madrid that are open year round.
+Or, do you prefer a little more exclusivity?
+Check out these summer rooftop pools in Madrid.
+If outdoor swimming is what you’re looking for, then check out this list of local recreational pools you can splash into, and your wallet won’t hate you either!

 CDM – Centro Deportivo Municipal